p3rsonatic/Tabletop-WHO/README.md

-# Tabletop Work Helper Operator
+# Tabletop Work Help Operator

 Tools to ease RPG development from a map editor to sheet writer.